 - L.1.2.
-Demonstrate command of the conventions of standard English capitalization, punctuation, and spelling when writing. - a.
-Capitalize the first word in a sentence and the pronoun I. - b.
+Demonstrate command of the conventions of standard English capitalization, punctuation, and spelling when writing.
+(CCSS L.K.2 and L.1.2 merge) - a.
+Capitalize the first word in a sentence and the pronoun l. - b.
 Capitalize dates and names of people. - c.
 Recognize and name end punctuation. - d.
 Use end punctuation for sentences. - e.
 Use commas in dates and to separate single words in a series. - f.
 Write a letter or letters for most consonant and short-vowel sounds (phonemes). - g.
 Spell simple words phonetically, drawing on knowledge of sound-letter relationships. - h.
 Use conventional spelling for words with common spelling patterns and for frequently occurring irregular words. - i.
 Spell untaught words phonetically, drawing on phonemic awareness and spelling conventions.